COME AS YOU ARE: Whether you’ve never been to church, or have grown up in it, this church is for you.

 Everyone welcome: Expect a welcoming atmosphere with friendly people from all backgrounds and ages.

 Contemporary music: Typically our services start with live contemporary worship led by one of our bands.

 Giving is for our church family: During the service we provide an opportunity for our church family (members) to give financially towards the work of the church.
 As a guest, please do not feel obliged to participate in the offering unless you want to.

 Great children and youth programmes: At our Sunday morning services, before the preaching begins, the children and youth leave for their activities.
 We provide a crèche and great children and youth programmes for ages up to 18.

 “The message spoke directly to me”: We place a high priority on spending time in teaching the Bible and unpacking God’s Word in a way that is relevant to life today.

 No-obligation communion: During our services on the first Sunday of every month we usually take communion together to celebrate Jesus’ death and resurrection.
 If you a Christian, you are welcome to join us in this meal.
 If you would not consider yourself a Christian, feel free to let this pass you by – no offence taken.

-Signing for the deaf: BSL interpretation is available on the second Sunday of the month.
+Signing for the deaf: BSL interpretation is available once a month.

 “I’ve made new friends already”: Our services tend to last around one and a half to two hours – and after the morning service there is a coffee lounge, as well as lunch for you to meet new people or catch up with old friends.